 If you research how to introduce a bottle, you might see a recommendation to try different bottles.
 Take caution on this one.
 You can try different types of bottles and nipples but this can end up costing you a lot of money.
 If you are consistent with the same bottle, your baby WILL eventually take it.

 Remember, all babies will eventually adjust to taking a bottle when their breastfeeding moms are away.
 It can be stressful during this trial period but your baby will not refuse food when he or she is hungry enough and you are not nearby.

-Bottom line: If you have to go back to work, remember daycare workers are trained in infant feeding and are experienced in handling bottle refusal.
+Remember, if you have to go back to work, daycare workers are trained in infant feeding and are experienced in handling bottle refusal.
+You’ve got this!

 We are sorry that this post was not useful for you!

 Let us improve this post!